Sivu-cyber/SQL---Day1/README.md

 The Query file contains all the necessary SQL commands to:

 •	Create the IT_Employee database

 •	Define all required tables with primary and foreign key constraints

 •	Establish many-to-many relationships via junction tables

 You can find the SQL script in the Query file or copy it from the source if working interactively.

 ER Diagram
 The ER diagram visually represents the schema and its relationships.
-It includes:
+It includes

 •	One-to-Many: **Department → Employees
 •	Many-to-Many: **Employees ↔ Skills, Employees ↔ Projects